UnifiedPush/specifications/specifications/android.md

 * [org.unifiedpush.android.connector.RAISE_TO_FOREGROUND]

 The distributor MAY bind to this service during 5 seconds when sending a message to raise the application to the foreground.
-This allows the application to start a foreground service from the background without battery unrestriction.
+This allows the application to start a foreground service from the background without unrestricted battery usage rights.

 ## References